munificent/ui-as-code/in-progress/optional-semicolons.md

 compatibility since we're limited by the actual code patterns captured by the corpus.

+The numbers in this section and the next are a little different from the counts in the ambiguities section.
+That's because I used custom scripts to count individual occurrences of specific code constructs in the previous section.
+The results here and below count *files* that contain differences.

 The results are:

 *    **77** (0.388%) files in the corpus have differences.
 Most only have a